MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 <!-- ====================================================================== -->
 ## Use IndexedDB in your PWA to store structured data

 `IndexedDB` is an API for storing structured data.
-Similar to the `Cache` API, it is also asynchronous, which means you can use it in the main thread or with Web Workers such as Service Workers.
+Similar to the `Cache` API, it is also asynchronous.
+This means you can use it in the main thread, or with Web Workers such as Service Workers.
 Use the `IndexedDB` API for storing a significant amount of structured data on the client, or binary data, such as encrypted media objects.
 See [MDN primer on using IndexedDB][MDNIndexeddbApiUsing].

 <!-- ====================================================================== -->